anbox-cloud/discourse-docs/getting-started.md

 ### Create an application through the web dashboard

-The web dashboard is available if you installed [Anbox Cloud with the streaming stack](https://anbox-cloud.io/docs/installation/installation-quickstart) or the [Anbox Cloud Appliance](https://anbox-cloud.io/docs/installation/installation-quickstart).
-See [Web Dashboard](https://anbox-cloud.io/docs/manage/web-dashboard) for more information about the dashboard.
+The web dashboard is available if you installed [Anbox Cloud with the streaming stack](https://discourse.ubuntu.com/t/install-with-juju/17744) or the [Anbox Cloud Appliance](https://discourse.ubuntu.com/t/install-appliance/22681).
+See [Use the web dashboard](https://discourse.ubuntu.com/t/web-dashboard/20871) for more information about the dashboard.

 To create an application through the web dashboard, open `https://<your-machine-address>/applications` in your browser.
 Click **Add Application** and enter the required information.
 If you want to run a specific Android application, upload its APK.